NYULibraries/dlts-enm-tct-backend/documentation/docs/indexpatterns.md

 __Field Type__: Array (String)

-String that indicates the beginning of a See relation.
+String that indicates the beginning of a "see" relation.
 Because there can be multiple punctuation styles within a given document, the split strings are an array rather than a single option.
-Like with [inline_see_start](#inline_see_start), the See items are extracted with tags removed, just looking at the entry as plain text.
+Like with [inline_see_start](#inline_see_start), the "see" items are extracted with tags removed, just looking at the entry as plain text.
 So, for an entry with the following text:

 ```
 First President.
 See Washington, George
 ```

 the value of __see_split_string__ would be `.
 See`.
-Note the inclusion of the leading period, which is important for separating a See relation from an entry that has the word "See" in it (such as "The Holy See").
+Note the inclusion of the leading period, which is important for separating a "see" relation from an entry that has the word "See" in it (such as "The Holy See").

 ---

 ### see_also_split_string

-Same as [see_split_string](#see_split_string), but for "See Also" relations instead of "See" relations.
+Same as [see_split_string](#see_split_string), but for "see also" relations instead of "see" relations.